 The Group strives to comply with all relevant laws and regulations in relation to the Group's use of resources, including the "Energy Conservation Law of the People's Republic of China" and "Provisions on the Management of Water Conservation in Cities".
 During the Reporting Period, the Group has not identified any breach of related laws and regulations.

-During the Reporting Period, the Group primarily consume electricity, gasoline and diesel and water.
+During the Reporting Period, the Group primarily consumes electricity, gasoline and diesel, water, paper and plastics.
 No other significant raw materials and energy were used by the Group during the Reporting Period.